ScorpionFiko/UTOR-MOD11-CHAL01-Note-Taker/README.md

 ## Installation

 No special installation requirements are needed.
-Visit: HEROKU LINK to access the web application.
+Visit https://stefans-note-taker.herokuapp.com/ to access the web application.

 ## Functionality